Scenes from a Marriage: Production

 Bergman wrote the teleplay for Scenes From a Marriage over three months.
 He drew on his personal experiences, including his relationship with Ullmann; his unhappy, eventually dissolved marriages to Käbi Laretei and Gun Hagberg; and the marriage of his parents, Karin and Erik Bergman.
 As a boy, he had witnessed his parents violently wrestling, with Karin slapping Erik and Erik pushing her against a wall.
 Ingmar also found his mother could be manipulative.

 The budget for Scenes From a Marriage was approximately a third that of Bergman's previous film, Cries and Whispers.
 Half was covered by Swedish Television and half by foreign companies.
 It was filmed in Stockholm and Fårö between July and October 1972.
 Cinematographer Sven Nykvist emphasized close-ups and employed small indoor film sets.
 Nykvist later regretted not using more tracking shots when he learned the miniseries would have a theatrical release.
 The filming schedule was one week per episode.

 Ullmann compared performing in Scenes From a Marriage to appearing in a documentary, saying she "felt very connected to the role."
 She said she was becoming more involved in the feminist movement while making the miniseries.
 Due to Ullmann and Erland Josephson's comfort with their parts, the crew saved time by not having rehearsals.

 Release

 Scenes From a Marriage was broadcast as a miniseries in Sweden by SVT2 beginning on 11 April 1973.
 Polls indicated most of the viewers were women.
 A 169-minute theatrical version was screened in Sweden on 28 October 1974.

 In the United States, a 167-minute version of the miniseries was released in cinemas, with the 16 mm film modified to 35 mm.
 It opened in New York City on 21 September 1974.
 The full miniseries was later aired in the U.S. by PBS in March and April 1977, and numerous times in 1979.
+Additionally, a British-dubbed version aired on BBC Two in 1975.
 The Criterion Collection released the miniseries and theatrical version on a three-disc DVD in Region 1 in 2004, complete with interviews and an essay by Phillip Lopate.